 Immunotherapies are growing traction in both the human and veterinary market as a sole or adjunct treatment to chemotherapy and/or radiation.

-With over 10 years of supporting research, VetiVax is a whole cell tissue vaccine that allows for a variety of tumor antigens to be presented to the immune system.
+With over 10 years of supporting research, VetiVax is a whole cell tissue immunotherapy that allows for a variety of tumor antigens to be presented to the immune system.
 By utilizing a portion of the animal's own tumor tissue, we create a personalized treatment specific to the individual animal.
 Importantly, because each patient's tumor is a bit different from all others, the publications referenced below indicate the abundant antigenic targets included in the immunotherapy help increase the overall likelihood of a successful response.

 Multiple cancer types have been proven to have immunogenic properties.
 VetiVax combines the patient’s tumor cells with our proprietary bulking agent, MIM, which contains all of the necessary components to potentiate an effective immune response against fighting the cancer.